Slip and Fall Attorney in Houston, TX

 In Texas, property owners are responsible for ensuring the safety of their property.
 The rules surrounding this responsibility are referred to as premises liability and outline the measures property owners must take to protect visitors from harm.
 In order to receive damages on a premises liability claim, the plaintiff must establish the following:

-- Legal duty: The defendant owed a legal duty to the defendant to provide a safe place or warn them of possible dangers.
+- Legal duty: The property owner owed a legal duty to the injured person to provide a safe place or warn them of possible dangers.

-- Breach of legal duty: The defendant was negligent and either failed to maintain the property or warn the defendant of possible harm.
+- Breach of legal duty: The property owner was negligent and either failed to maintain the property or warn the injured person of possible harm.

-- Injuries resulting from the breach: The plaintiff was injured due to the defendant’s negligence.
+- Injuries resulting from the breach: The injured person was hurt due to the property owner’s negligence.

 The legal duty owed to a person on the property is dependent on how the plaintiff is classified at the time of the injury.
 There are three classifications the plaintiff may fall into: